patrickitangishatse/Taskforce-PRO-Edition/README.md

 mobile devices. - Implement features such as image thumbnail navigation, full-size image viewing, and any interactions specified in the designs.

+4.2 Coding Challenge:

-4.2 Coding Challenge 1: Array Manipulation
+    - Array Manipulation

+4.3 Coding Challenge:

-4.3 Coding Challenge 2: String Transformation
+    - String Transformation